thiagomdiniz/zabbix-tts/README.md

    [https://cloud.ibm.com/catalog/services/text-to-speech](https://cloud.ibm.com/catalog/services/text-to-speech)

 In both scripts you must edit the credentials for HTTP Basic Auth (variables "user" and "passwd").

+In both scripts you can change the "endpoint_timeout" variable to increase or decrease the timeout in seconds to try to access the voice API over the internet.
+In this case a standard audio will be played.

 Install Python requirements: